rightjs/rightjs-docs/docs/en/browsers.md

 IE 8 has native support for CSS selectors.
-For a correct XHTML document this interface is usually available by default, however, if you use hacks and non-standards you might need to specify the following in your document header:
+For a correct XHTML document this interface is usually available by default, however, if you use hacks and non-standards you might need to specify the following tag in your document header:

     <meta http-equiv="X-UA-Compatible" content="IE=8" />